Pneumodesmus: Discovery and naming

 The fossil of P. newmani was found by Mike Newman, a bus driver and amateur palaeontologist from Aberdeen, in a layer of sandstone rocks on the foreshore of Cowie, near Stonehaven (Cowie Formation).
 The species was later given the specific epithet "newmani" in honour of Newman.
 The holotype is kept in National Museum of Scotland, Edinburgh.
-The genus name is said to be derived from the Greek pneumato, meaning "air" or "breath", in reference to the inferred air-breathing habit.
-The proper word in ancient Greek for "air" or "breath" is however pneuma (πνεῦμα).
+The genus name is derived from the Greek πνεῦμα (pneûma), πνεύματος (pneúmatos) "air" or "breath", in reference to the inferred air-breathing habit.

 Description

 The single, 1 cm-long fragment of P. newmani depicts small paranota (keels) high on the body, long, slender legs.
 There are six body segments preserved, and the dorsal portion of each segment is ornamented with a horizontal bar and three rows of roughly hexagonal bosses (bumps).
 Myriapods are the group that include millipedes and centipedes, and Pneumodesmus newmani would have resembled a millipede in appearance.
 However it did not belong to the same branch of myriapods as modern millipedes.